Publications // 2020

 Jain A, Marrie RA, Shafer LA, Graff LA, Patten S, El-Gabalawy3R, Sareen J, Bolton J, Fisk J, Bernstein CN.
 Incidence of adverse psychiatric events during treatment of inflammatory bowel disease with biologic therapies: A systematic review.
-Crohn’s and Colitis 360 2020; in press
+Crohn’s and Colitis 360 2020; Jan; 2(1).1-7

 We conducted a systematic review and a fixed effects meta-analysis to determine if incident adverse psychiatric events including depression, anxiety, psychosis or suicide, were associated with biologic therapy in IBD.
 Six randomized controlled trials and a cohort study met criteria, reporting an incidence of adverse psychiatric events in 4,882 patients.
 The risk difference per 100 person-months of any adverse psychiatric events with a biologic medication was 0.01 (95% confidence interval = 0.00-0.02).
 There was insufficient evidence available in randomized controlled trials to conclude that biologic therapy in IBD is associated with an increased incidence of adverse psychiatric events.
 In conducting this analysis it is clear that researchers are not documenting adverse psychiatric events in clinical trials of biologicals.
 However, there is not signal that biological therapy in IBD causes adverse psychiatric events.

 Hansen TM, Sabourin BC, Oketola B, Bernstein CN, Singh H, Targownik LE.
 Cannabis use in persons with inflammatory bowel disease and vulnerability to substance misuse.
-Inflammatory Bowel Diseases 2020; in press.
+Inflammatory Bowel Diseases 2020; 26:1401-1406.